drdoctr/doctr/docs/index.rst

 ..
-Travis docs builder documentation master file, created by sphinx-quickstart on Sun Jul 17 15:34:54 2016.
+Doctr documentation master file, created by sphinx-quickstart on Sun Jul 17 15:34:54 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.